thermistor/bonini/README.md

-# Pivotal Roadmap Generator
+# Bonini, generate a roadmap from Pivotal

-This project allows you to generate a high-level project roadmap for stakeholders from your Pivotal Tracker project.
-Stakeholders outside of engineering may not be able to get a lot of value out of looking at the detail provided It requires that you follow a few conventions in how you use Pivotal Tracker.
+This project allows you to generate a high-level project roadmap for stakeholders from a Pivotal Tracker project.
+Stakeholders outside of engineering may not be able to get much value out of looking at the detail normally provided by Pivotal Tracker.
+Bonini's method is to generate a roadmap from just the Release stories and their descriptions.
+It does require you to use Pivotal in a particular way.

 ### Required conventions

+* Organize the work done in an iteration into one or more releases
 * You must use the *Release* story type
 * Releases should have descriptions describing a high-level feature or set of features.
 You can use Markdown in the descriptions.